aWhat is a Switchgear?

-Switchgear is not only a very important element but also an essential part in electric power system.
-It is the combination of electrical disconnect switches, circuit breakers and fuses used to protect, isolate and control electrical equipment.
-People use it for both to clear faults downstream and to de-energize equipment to allow to do work.
-We know that this type of equipment is directly linked to the reliability of the electricity supply.
+Switchgear is not only a very important element but also an essential part of an electric power system.
+It is the combination of electrical disconnect switches, circuit breakers and fuses.
+Engineers use this device to protect, isolate and control electrical equipment.
+People use it for both to clear faults downstream and to de-energize equipment to allow them to do work.
+Experts say that this type of equipment directly plays roles to ensure the reliability of the electricity supply.

-Central power stations of early time used simple open knife switches, those generally mounted on insulating panels of marble or asbestos.
+Central power stations of early time used simple open knife switches.
+Those switches, generally mounted on insulating panels of marble or asbestos.
 Making opening manually operated switches too dangerous for anything other than isolation because power levels and voltages rapidly escalated of a de-energized circuit.
-And also, oil-filled equipment allow arc energy to contain along with safely control.
+And also, oil-filled equipment allows arc energy to contain along with safe control.

 LT and HT Switching Equipment